-- 1. Your kit has been supplied with a dual chamber master cylinder and an adjustable proportioning valve.
+- 1. Your kit has been supplied with a dual chamber master cylinder and a combination valve that includes proportioning and metering valves as well as a brake warning switch.
 This is not only an upgrade in performance, but also in safety.
 In order to utilize this system you will be required to run some new brake lines.
-The exact routing is up to you and will depend on any other modifications that may have been made to your vehicle. - 2.
-The front port of the master cylinder will be connected to the front brakes.
-Using the line supplied connect a tee fitting and then run a line out to each front wheel.
+The exact routing is up to you and will depend on any other modifications that may have been made to your vehicle.
+Please refer to the attached diagram for proper brake line connections. - 2.
+It will be easiest to dry fit the master cylinder and combination valve and route your brake lines.

-- 3. The rear port of the master cylinder will be connected to the rear brakes.
-Using the supplied line connect the rear port to the In port of the adjustable proportioning valve.
-Then connect the Out port to the line running to the rear brakes. - 4.
-It will be easiest to dry fit the master cylinder and proportioning valve and route your brake lines.
 Once all the connections are made you can remove just the master cylinder for bench bleeding.
-Once that's complete you will need to reconnect the lines running from the master cylinder to the valve and tee during final installation.
+Once that's complete you will only need to reconnect the lines running from the master cylinder to the valve during final installation.
+Be sure to connect your brake warning switch to the new valve using the supplied pigtail if needed.